kubernetes-sigs/kind/site/content/docs/user/configuration.md

 Steps to enable this:

-1. Add nvidia as your default runtime in /etc/docker/daemon.json
+1. Add nvidia as your default runtime in `/etc/docker/daemon.json` If you have the [NVIDIA Container Toolkit installed](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) this can be done with: `sudo nvidia-ctk runtime configure --runtime=docker --set-as-default`
 1. Restart docker (as necessary)
 1. Set `accept-nvidia-visible-devices-as-volume-mounts = true` in `/etc/nvidia-container-runtime/config.toml`
 1. Add the `extraMounts` to any kind nodes you want to have access to all GPUs in the system: